Can the Biden Enforcers Flip Merger Policy? Why Federal Enforcers Should Move to Block More Mergers Rather Than Settling for Remedies

 The government should also reassess its aversion to litigation risk, or the possibility of losing in court if an agency moves to block a merger.
 This queasiness is not surprising given the almost insurmountable standard of proof to show harmful effects from a merger that has not yet occurred.
 But settling with defendants is often not a substitute for moving to block a harmful merger.
 Highly concentrative horizontal mergers, vertical mergers in concentrated markets with dominant players, and ecosystem mergers that facilitate the leveraging of market power increase the burden on remedies to fully restore competition.
 The growing list of failed remedies in previous mergers—for which consumers have largely borne the risk—supports the notion that the most effective remedy for restoring competition may often to be to block a merger.

 Finally, enforcers should recognize that increasing concentration and the fear of retaliation that accompanies it will discourage third parties—customers, suppliers, and smaller rivals—from complaining to antitrust enforcers or providing information in merger investigations.
 This fear grows daily as domestic cartels and monopolies come to dominate critical sectors.
 But third parties are a critical source of information for challenging mergers.
 And a failure to obtain such information will only perpetuate weak enforcement.

 Not all mergers are reportable under HSR, and of those that are cleared to the DOJ or FTC for a closer look, the majority receive early termination because they raise no competitive concerns.
-Of the transactions that are cleared to the agencies, the rate at which deals are challenged has averaged about 15% from 1993-2019.
+Of the transactions that are cleared to the agencies, the rate at which deals have been challenged averaged about 15% from 1993 to 2020.
 Those challenges fall into two major categories.
 One includes deals settled by consent decrees containing remedies.
 Another includes transactions that are abandoned or restructured in response to an agency move to block them.
-This group also includes the relatively few mergers that the government ultimately does litigate.
+This group also includes the few mergers that the government ultimately does litigate.